-Americans owed $1.36 trillion in student loans near the end of 2017, according to data from the Federal Reserve Bank of New York.1 Students have taken on this debt for good reason: a bachelor’s degree increased median household earnings by $23,000 in 2014, the New York Fed found in an analysis.2 But if you don’t find the best way to repay your school loans, you could throw away thousands of dollars over the years.
+Americans owed $1.59 trillion in student loans in the spring of 2022, according to data from the Federal Reserve Bank of New York.
+Students have taken on this debt for good reason: a bachelor’s degree can significantly boost one’s job prospects and earnings.

-Of course, depending on the kind of student loans you have, refinancing could change some terms of repayment for individual loans and should be investigated before going through the process.
-So understanding the terms of your student loans and the refinancing possibilities is critical.
+Of course, depending on the kind of student loans you have, refinancing could change some terms of repayment for individual loans.
+Understanding the terms of your student loans and the refinancing possibilities before going through the process is critical.

 There are two types of student loans: federal loans, which are made or guaranteed by the U.S. Department of Education, and private student loans, which come from sources such as banks, credit unions, and online lenders.
 Federal loans include Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans (for parents of dependent students).